 Here’s an example of an exit-intent pop-up for your marketing strategy.

-By the way, we provide a complimentary website assessment.
+By the way, we provide a free growth marketing audit for your website 😉

 The ideal way to regain client loyalty is by reminding them of your product’s value and advantages over competitors.
 What sets you apart?

 A dormant lead doesn’t signify the end of the road.